pravanjan/js-state-manager/README.md

 # state-manager-javascript
- This is simple state manager written in Typescript for both type and and javascript user.
+ This is simple javascript libray to maanger your state  written in Typescript for  javascript user.